tagarelab/Disease-Progression-Model/README.md

 The folder "utils" contains some utility functions.

-## Mixture of Linear Dynamical System
+## Mixture of Linear Dynamical Systems

 The MLDS models the exponential decay of signals in the DaTscans using a linear dynamical system (LDS) with a centrosymmetric constraint on the transition matrix.
 Extending this LDS to K different transition matrices, we can capture the subtypes inherent in the dataset.